ibsafi/GIPHY/README.md

 ## Project Dependencies:

-This app doesn't require any of the dependencies.
+This app requires to include this CDN library: `jquery`.

 ## Basic Usage: